infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 Journal
 -------

 When running a network or volume with the asynchronous option `--async`, operations are written to the local disk before being sent to the storage nodes.
 This ensures a better end user experience by not exposing them directly to the network latency or bandwidth.

-The _infinit journal_ binary provides the means for checking the status of the asynchronous write buffer or _journal_.
+The _infinit journal_ binary provides the means for checking the status of the asynchronous write buffer, also known as _journal_.

 ### Check asynchronous network cache ###

 In order to check the number of pending asynchronous operations and/or the amount of data remaining to be sent to the storage nodes, you can use the `--stat` option.

 ```